How do I attempt to mitigate psychiatric medication injury?

 For detailed information on specific medication injuries, see our pages on SSRIs, SNRIs, benzodiazepines, antipsychotics, Accutane, fluoroquinolones, and finasteride.
 For support communities of people navigating recovery, see our resources page.

-As far as we currently know, hyperbolic tapering is the safest method for reducing and discontinuing psychiatric medications and other drugs that alter brain chemistry.
-The relationship between dose and receptor occupancy is hyperbolic — meaning that at lower doses, even small absolute reductions cause disproportionately large neurological effects.
-Hyperbolic tapering — where each successive reduction is progressively smaller in absolute terms — is the most pharmacologically rational approach available.
-It is not perfect: some people need to go much slower than others, and there is significant individual variation in how the nervous system responds.
-But it is the best option we have.
+As far as we currently know, hyperbolic tapering is the safest method available for reducing and discontinuing psychiatric medications and other drugs that alter brain chemistry.
+It does not work for everyone, and some people sustain lasting neurological injury despite a careful taper, but it is the best option we currently have.
+The relationship between dose and receptor occupancy is hyperbolic, meaning that at lower doses, even small absolute reductions cause disproportionately large neurological effects.
+Hyperbolic tapering, where each successive reduction is progressively smaller in absolute terms, is the most pharmacologically rational approach available based on receptor occupancy principles.
 This typically requires liquid formulations or compounding pharmacies for the tiny reductions needed at lower doses.
-When seeking tapering services, ensure the provider understands and practices hyperbolic tapering based on receptor occupancy principles.

 Do not stop any psychiatric medication abruptly.
 Abrupt cessation can cause severe withdrawal, seizures (with benzodiazepines), supersensitivity psychosis (with antipsychotics), and neurological injury that may be extremely long-lasting.
 Even if you are experiencing adverse effects, work with a clinician to develop a gradual tapering plan.